eforemeka/personal-page/content/about/index.md

 WHO AM I??

 Hi!
-I'm Benny and I am a Technical Support Specialist and Cloud Engineer with over six years of experience and expertise in providing enterprise-level technical support and infrastructure workload administration.
-I am a Certified Microsoft Azure Administrator Associate and also a Google IT Support Professional.
+I'm Benny and I am a Technical Support Specialist and budding Cloud Engineer with over six years of experience and expertise in providing enterprise-level technical support and infrastructure workload administration.
+I am a Certified Microsoft Azure Administrator Associate and a Google IT Support Professional.

+I am very support oriented with a real desire to help people fix their problems and can be obsessively relentless when dealing with difficult technical challenges.
+I also enjoy the satisfaction that comes with 'demystifying a puzzle'.
+These traits make me a very good troubleshooter and problem-solver.

 WHAT CAN I OFFER?